mvolkmann/blog/src/smalltalk/smalltalk-oo-overview.md

 - class variables whose values are shared by all instances

-  For example, a class variable can hold the timestamp at which the last `Dog` object was created.
+  For example, a class variable can hold the timestamp at which the last `Circle` object was created.

 - class methods that operate on class variables